SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

-This document describes RESTful EPP (REPP), a REST based Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
+This document describes RESTful EPP (REPP), a data format agnostic, REST based Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
 REPP enables the development a stateless and scaleable EPP service.

 This document includes a mapping of [@!RFC5730] XML EPP commands to a RESTful HTTP based interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are retained and reused in RESTful EPP.

-The client uses agent-driven content negotiation, allowing the client select from the set of representation types supported by the server, such as XML or JSON.

-A REPP server does not maintain any client or process state, allowing for scalable EPP services by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].
+The stateless REPP server does not maintain any client or application state, allowing for scalable EPP services and enabling load balancing at the request level instead of the session level as described in [@!RFC5734].

 {mainmatter}

 # Introduction

-This document describes a transport protocol for EPP, based on the [@!REST] architectural style.
-This transport machanism leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
+This document describes an Application Programming Interface (API) for the Extensible Provisioning Protocol (EPP) protocol described in [@!RFC5730].
+The API leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
 Conforming to the REST constraints is generally referred to as being "RESTful".
-Hence we dubbed the new transport protocol: "'RESTful transport for EPP" or "REPP" for short.
+Hence we dubbed the API: "'RESTful EPP" or "REPP" for short.

-This new REST based transport includes a mapping of [@!RFC5730] EPP commands to resources based on Uniform Resource Locators [@!RFC1738].
-REPP, in contrast to the EPP specification, is stateless.
-It aims to provide a mechanism that is more suitable for complex, high availability environments, as well as for environments where TCP connections can be unreliable.
+REPP includes a mapping of [@!RFC5730] EPP commands to REST resources based on Uniform Resource Locators (URLs) defined in [@!RFC1738].
+REPP uses a stateless architecture.
+It aims to provide a solution that is more suitable for complex, high availability environments.

-RFC 5730 [@!RFC5730] Section 2.1 describes that EPP can be layered over multiple transport protocols.
-Currently, the EPP transport over TCP [@!RFC5734] is the only widely deployed transport mapping for EPP.
-This same section defines that newly defined transport mappings must preserve the stateful nature of EPP.
+[@!RFC5730, Section 2.1] describes how EPP can be layered over multiple transport protocols.
+Currently, EPP transport over TCP [@!RFC5734] is the only widely deployed transport mapping for EPP. [@!RFC5730, Section 2.1] requires that newly defined transport mappings preserve the stateful nature of EPP.
+This document updates this requirement to also allow stateless for EPP transport.

-The stateless nature of REPP requires that no session state is maintained on the EPP server.
-Each client request to the server contains all the information necessary for the server to process the request.
+The stateless nature of REPP requires that no client or application state is maintained on the server.
+Each client request to the server must contain all the information necessary for the server to process the request.

+REPP is data format agnostic, the client uses agent-driven content negotiation.
+Allowing the client to select from a set of representation media types supported by the server, such as XML and JSON.

 A good understanding of the EPP base protocol specification [@!RFC5730] is advised, to grasp the command mapping described in this document.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 # Terminology

 In this document the following terminology is used.

 REST - Representational State Transfer ([@!REST]).
 An architectural style.

 RESTful - A RESTful web service is a web service or API implemented using HTTP and the principles of [@!REST].

 EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].

 Stateful EPP - The definition according to [@!RFC5730, section 2].

 RESTful EPP or REPP - The RESTful transport for EPP described in this document.

 URL - A Uniform Resource Locator as defined in [@!RFC3986].

-Resource - A network data object or service that can be identified by a URL.
+Resource - An object having a type, data and possible relationship to other resources, identified by a URL.

 Command Mapping - A mapping of [@!RFC5730] EPP commands to RESTful EPP URL resources.

 REPP client - An HTTP user agent performing an REPP request

 REPP server - An HTTP server resposible for processing requests and returning results in any supported media type.

 # Conventions Used in This Document

 XML is case sensitive.
 Unless stated otherwise, XML specifications and examples provided in this document MUST be interpreted in the character case presented to develop a conforming implementation.

 The examples in this document assume that request and response messages are properly formatted XML documents.

 In examples, lines starting with "C:" represent data sent by a REPP client and lines starting with "S:" represent data returned by a REPP server.
 Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of the protocol.

 # Design Considerations